carlesarnal/quarkus-openapi-generator/README.md

 We will work in the next few releases to address these use cases, until there please provide feedback for the current state of this extension.
 We also love contributions :heart:

+# Generating Server Stubs

+In addition to generating rest clients, this project now supports generating server stubs.
+This is based on Apicurio code generation capabilities and a separated Quarkus extension has been created.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):